Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Solution Scale and Pricing.md

 ### Recommendation

 For near real time scenarios where the pipeline is running as frequently as possible, we recommend not have more than 5000 unique metrics in data.
-This is to ensure that the data can be processed well in time before the next execution begins such that the results are available every 15 minutes.
+This is to ensure that the current slice of data can be processed before the next slice begins i.e. within 15 minutes by default.

 For scaling beyond recommended limit, please email [adpcs\_support@microsoft.com](mailto:adpcs_support@microsoft.com) to explore other options.